A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Constant strategies

 Moreover, in the forthcoming Propositions~\ref{lemma:M} and~\ref{M:p045} we will show that~$\mathcal{M}$ can be written as the graph of a function.
 This is particularly useful because, by studying the properties of this function, we gain relevant pieces of information on the sets~$\mathcal{B}$ and~$\mathcal{E}$ in~\eqref{DEFB} and~\eqref{DEFE}.

-We point out that in Theorem~\ref{thm:dyn} we find that the set of initial data~$[0,1]\times[0,1]$ splits into three part: the set~$\mathcal{E}$, given in~\eqref{DEFE}, made of points going to the extinction of the second population in finite time; the set~$\mathcal{B}$, given in~\eqref{DEFB}, which is the basin of attraction of the equilibrium~$(0,1)$; the set~$\mathcal{M}$, which is a manifold of dimension~$1$ that separates~$\mathcal{B}$ from~$\mathcal{E}$.
+We point out that in Theorem~\ref{thm:dyn} we find that the set of initial data~$[0,1]\times[0,1]$ splits into three parts: the set~$\mathcal{E}$, given in~\eqref{DEFE}, made of points going to the extinction of the second population in finite time; the set~$\mathcal{B}$, given in~\eqref{DEFB}, which is the basin of attraction of the equilibrium~$(0,1)$; the set~$\mathcal{M}$, which is a manifold of dimension~$1$ that separates~$\mathcal{B}$ from~$\mathcal{E}$.

-In particular, Theorem~\ref{thm:dyn} shows that, also for our model, the Gause principle of exclusion is respected; that is, in general, two competing populations cannot coexist in the same territory, see e.g.~\cite{fath2018encyclopedia}.
+In particular, Theorem~\ref{thm:dyn} shows that, also for our model, the Gause principle of exclusion is respected; that is, in general, two competing populations cannot (stably) coexist in the same territory, see e.g.~\cite{fath2018encyclopedia}.

 One peculiar feature of our system is that, if the aggressiveness is too strong, the equilibrium~$(0,0)$ changes its ``stability'' properties, passing from a source (as in (i) of Theorem~\ref{thm:dyn}) to a saddle point (as in (ii) of Theorem~\ref{thm:dyn}).
 This shows that the war may have self-destructive outcomes, therefore it is important for the first population to analyze the situation in order to choose a proper level of aggressiveness.
-Figure~\ref{fig:dyn} shows one example of dynamics for each case.